UOSAN/svc/task/code/README.md

-~/DRS/task/code
+~/SVC/task/code
 ===

-Functions and scripts to run DRS experiments.
+Functions and scripts to run SVC experiment.